onlabsorg/olojs/README.md

   A store can be any repository (local, remote or a combination of both) implementing the [Store] interface.
-* Each document can import and use the narrative content and data held by any other document of the same store.
+* Each document can import and use the narrative content and data held by any other documents of the same store.

 ### Example